unprofession-al/omniverse/README.md

 To execute the example from the _Configuration_ section run:

 ```
-omniverse deduce-alterverse --from /tmp/prod --to /tmp/test
+omniverse deduce --from /tmp/prod --to /tmp/test
 ```